 If you can’t focus, that’s the problem.
 Try to solve that one.
 For me, it’s about mentally preparing.
 I sit and breathe — often meditating in the morning prepares my mind for the day ahead.
 However, you prepare yourself, though, be ready to start work.
 Some people like to go for a morning run or walk their pet alpaca or whatever gets them out in the fresh air.
 Your routine is important — especially your just-after-waking-up routing.
 Then you sit down and start.
 Until you finish.

 And this is where the advice really falls off the rails for me.
 They talk about simulating a traditional work environment.
 Well, I don’t like traditional work environments.
-There’s a reason I chose to work at home.
+There’s a reason I chose to work from home.
 It takes me away from office gossip and noise, constant interaction that distracts from my work and, more than anything else, uncomfortable working situations.
 Offices and desks are, for some people, comfortable enough.
 But they were designed for a purpose — efficiency and formality.
 Comfort is just a grafted-on byproduct of a more health-conscious world.

 I’m not saying everyone should follow my lead and spend eight hours a day working on the couch — and if you don’t live an active lifestyle outside your job, going for a jog and hiking and playing football in the back garden every chance you get, this isn’t going to be a great choice.
 But sitting in a chair is still sitting.
 And I can’t honestly tell you the last time I saw anyone sitting at a desk with particularly great posture so my tendency to slouch is probably not doing me any worse on the cushions than it would anywhere else.